jmack707/bigip_next/ansible-setup.md

 ```

 Create an Inventory file for Ansible with the Proxmox Node
-  Hostname work; however, if you used the IP address for ssh copy use IP address in the inventory file
+  If you used the IP address for ssh copy use IP address in the inventory file
 ```shell
 cat > inventory << EOF
 [pvenodes]